It'll End in Tears

-It'll End in Tears is the debut album by the 4AD multi-artist studio (Note: This Mortal Coil never played live, although individual artists, notably the Cocteau Twins and Brendan Perry did incorporate songs into their own live performances.) project This Mortal Coil, a loose grouping of artists brought together by label boss Ivo Watts-Russell.
-Released on 1 October 1984, it features many of the artists on the label's roster, including Elizabeth Fraser and Simon Raymonde of the Cocteau Twins, Gordon/Cindy Sharpe of Cindytalk, (Note: The transgender artist Sharp is credited as Gordon on the album notes but is latterly known as Cindy Sharp or Cinder.)
+It'll End in Tears is the debut album by the 4AD multi-artist studio (Note: This Mortal Coil never played live, although individual artists, notably the Cocteau Twins and Brendan Perry, did incorporate songs into their own live performances.) project This Mortal Coil, a loose grouping of artists brought together by label boss Ivo Watts-Russell.
+Released on 1 October 1984, it features many of the artists on the label's roster, including Elizabeth Fraser and Simon Raymonde of the Cocteau Twins, Gordon/Cindy Sharpe of Cindytalk, (Note: The transgender artist Sharp is credited as Gordon in the album notes but is later known as Cindy Sharp or Cinder.)
 Martyn Young of Colourbox and Lisa Gerrard of Dead Can Dance.
 While side one is mostly covers selected by Watts-Russell, side two contains original tracks composed by Raymonde and Gerrard.